Degri95/Final_Project/README.md

 ## Recommendation for future analysis
 - Expand the approach using individual responses from the Behavioral Risk Factor Sureillance System (BRFSS).

--Run a similar multiple linear regression using cancer as the target variable with health risk and prevention behaviors as the features.
+- Run a similar multiple linear regression using cancer as the target variable with health risk and prevention behaviors as the features.

--Refactor the code to run a model using tract level data to determine if health outcomes can be predicted based on population metrics.
+- Refactor the code to run a model using tract level data to determine if health outcomes can be predicted based on population metrics.